 Regulatory Risk.
-Changes in or interpretations of government policies, regulations or tax laws may adversely impact the value of investments.
+Changes in or interpretations of government policies, regulations or tax laws may adversely impact the value of and returns on investments.

 Investment Manager Risk.
 This includes the Fund Manager’s failure to anticipate market movements or to manage investment risks appropriately, the departure of key management and staff, and deficiency in documentation which may adversely affect the return of interest and capital of an investment.

 Credit Risk.
-Despite clear credit histories and impressive statements of assets and liabilities, borrowers and guarantors may experience personal or business difficulties that may render them poor credit risks.
+Despite clear credit histories and reasonable statements of assets and liabilities, borrowers and guarantors may experience personal or business difficulties that may render them poor credit risks.

-The value of Security Property may change in response to market movements and other factors beyond the control of Platinum and the Borrower.
+The value of security property may change in response to market movements and other factors beyond the control of Platinum Mortgage Securities and the borrower.
 There is also the risk that a valuer may not properly or accurately value a security property.
-Although Platinum takes precautions to ensure that all valuations it relies on are accurate, there is a risk that the valuation is fundamentally flawed.
+Although Platinum Mortgage Securities takes precautions to ensure that all valuations it relies on are accurate, there is a risk that the valuation is fundamentally flawed.

-There is a real chance of loan capital being repaid either earlier or later than the date specified in the supplementary information memorandum (SIM).
-Therefore, Platinum strongly advises Members against anticipating the return of the funds exactly on time and committing them elsewhere in advance.
+There is a real chance of loan capital being repaid either earlier or later than the date specified in the loan agreement and supplementary information memorandum (SIM).
+Therefore, we strongly advises fund members against anticipating the return of the funds exactly on time and committing them elsewhere in advance.

-It is important to understand the nature of the lending business conducted by Platinum.
-The types of borrowers that obtain loans from Platinum and the short terms for which loans are advanced can lead to loan defaults at a higher rate than those of traditional lenders.
-In the event of default, as an asset-based lender, Platinum places primary reliance on the first mortgage security that is held to recover interest and capital and will realise such security when required.
+It is important to understand the nature of the lending business conducted by Platinum Mortgage Securities.
+The types of borrowers that obtain loans from Platinum Mortgage Securities, and the short terms for which loans are advanced, can lead to loan defaults at a higher rate than those of traditional lenders.
+In the event of default, as an asset-based lender, Platinum Mortgage Securities places primary reliance on the first mortgage security that is held to recover interest and capital and will realise such security when required.

-The occurrence and management of defaults is an ordinary (though not expected) part of the lending business carried on by Platinum.
+The occurrence and management of defaults is an ordinary (though not expected) part of the lending business carried on by Platinum Mortgage Securities.

 With a development loan, much depends upon the developer remaining solvent and completing the development.
-If the developer fails to comply with building standards or becomes insolvent, then Platinum may need to step in and complete the project or otherwise protect Members’ interests.
+If the developer fails to comply with building standards or becomes insolvent, then Platinum Mortgage Securities may need to step in and complete the project or otherwise protect members’ interests.